 Map External Services to Internal Ones

 This is something that most people don’t know you can do in Kubernetes.
-If you need a service that is external to the cluster, what you can do is use configMaps to map the name of a service to your cluster or to a Pod.
+If you need a service that is external to the cluster, what you can do is use a service with the type ExternalName.
 Now you can just call the service by its name and the Kubernetes manager passes you on to it as if it’s part of the cluster.
 Kubernetes treats the service as is if it is on the same network, but it sits actually outside of it.

 #5 Application Architecture